Neumi/OpticalFlowA3080ArduinoProcessing/README.md

 At first, get the Arduino code on your Arduino running.
 Then read the serial monitor on 38400 baud, to see if you get vector data in a stream.

 Then you can try the Processing code.
 The only problem might occour at the serial port at line 21.
-Try different ports.
+Try different ports and Baud rates.

 If you like this project feel free to buy me a coffee! https://ko-fi.com/Buttons/Buy/1669O9K1BCOA